astrofrog/astropy4cambridge/docs/install.rst

 Install common Python dependencies
 ----------------------------------

-In the workshop notebooks we have direct use of the following packages:
+In the workshop notebooks we have direct use of the following packages.
+Some of them have optional dependencies we will use indirectly (e.g. scipy, scikit-image):

  - astropy
  - astroquery